bitnami/charts/redmine/README.md

 > Note:
 >
-> If you had updated the MariaDB root password for the MariaDB deployment, then ensure you set the same password for the `mariadbPassword` field in the Redmine chart.
+> If you had updated the MariaDB root password for the MariaDB deployment, then ensure you set the same password for the `mariadbPassword` field in the Redmine Chart.

 If you had [setup a GCE PD](#Persistence), you will need to update the `tpl/mariadb-controller.yaml` as well.